ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-14-week-review-worst-two-week-stretch.md

   - Michigan sentiment
 ---

 The week of March 9–13 delivered what investors feared most: a market that lost ground on four of five sessions, all three major indexes posting new 2026 lows, Brent crude closing above $100 for two consecutive days, Asian LNG doubling on Qatar's force majeure, and Michigan consumer sentiment hitting its lowest reading of the year.
-The two earnings bright spots — ORCL (+10% after a historic cloud beat) and ADBE (beat everything, CEO stepping down, stock −9%) — were swallowed by macro.
+The two earnings bright spots, ORCL (+10% after a historic cloud beat) and ADBE (beat everything, CEO stepping down, stock −9%), were swallowed by macro.
 The S&P is now down 6.8% YTD, the Russell 2000 is down 11.3% YTD, and the Dow closed below 47,000 for the first time in 2026.
 Ahead: FOMC on March 18 with Powell navigating a policy paralysis of historic proportions.
 No clean path.
 Stay disciplined.

 ## Weekly Performance Scorecard | Mar 9–13, 2026